SmitPatel910/orca/README.md

 The CFG (Control Flow Graph) tool work with only one method because it can not map block connection for the method calls.
 Ensure that each datapoint in your dataset contains one method.

 ### Extending the Framework to Other APIs
-The Framework can be extended to support other APIs, such as **Google’s Gemini**, **Anthropic’s Claude**, and others, with minimal modifications.
-ORCA’s modular design ensures these changes are straightforward.
+Our implementation has been tested primarily with OpenAI’s API.
+However, the framework can be extended to support other APIs, such as Gemini, Claude, and others, with minimal modifications.

 To adapt the framework for a different API, follow these steps:

 1. **Update the `.env` File**
    - Add the new API key.
-For example, for Google’s Gemini, include `GOOGLE_GEMINI_API_KEY=<your-key>`.
+For example, for Google’s Gemini, add `GOOGLE_GEMINI_API_KEY=<your-key>`.
 2. **Modify the `model.py` File**
-   - In `src/orca/model.py`, the `AgentInteraction` class handles API interactions.
+     - In `src/orca/model.py`, the `AgentInteraction` class manages API interactions.
 To support a new API:
-     1. Install and import the new LLM library (e.g., for Gemini, run `pip install google-generativeai` and import it).
+     1. Install and import the new LLM library (e.g., run `pip install google-generativeai` for Gemini and import it).
-     2. Update the `__init__` method to initialize the new API client with the key from `.env`.
+     2. Update the `__init__` method to initialize the new API client using the key from `.env`.
-     3. Adjust the `api_call` method to match the new API’s request and response format (e.g., see [Gemini API Documentation](https://ai.google.dev/gemini-api/docs/quickstart?lang=python)).
+     3. Adjust the `api_call` method to match the new API’s request/response format (e.g., refer to the [Gemini API Documentation](https://ai.google.dev/gemini-api/docs/quickstart?lang=python)).

 ### Reproducing the Dataset